How do I troubleshoot packet loss on my AWS VPN connection?

 Use traceroute to determine latency or routing issues

-The Linux traceroute utility identifies the path taken from a client node to the destination node.
+The Linux traceroute utility identifies the path from a client node to the destination node.
 The utility records the time in milliseconds for each router to respond to the request.
-The traceroute utility also calculates the amount of time each hop takes before reaching its destination.
+The traceroute utility also calculates the amount of time each hop takes before it reaches its destination.

 To install traceroute, run the following commands: